+Additional Fees:

-Additional Fees: Shooting Sports are available as an elective event.
-There is a \$10 per boy fee to participate in this event.
-You will pay at the camp.
-This \$10 fee covers the range, gun, and ammunition (50 shots) for each youth.
+- Shooting Sports includes an additional \$10 fee per participant.
+This fee covers the range, gun, and ammunition (50 shots) for each youth. - Leatherwork includes an additional \$5 fee per participant, which covers leatherwork materials.

 All other events are covered within the initial registration fee.